 Basically, in order for your website to have the highest impact, make sure your contact information is easily accessible from anywhere in your site.

 3. Fast Loading Times

-The time taken by your web page to load plays a great role in your site’s prosperity.
+The time is taken by your web page to load plays a great role in your site’s prosperity.
 Website load times are also factored into search engine algorithms.
-This implies that sites that load slowly are most likely to be ranked lower than competitor’s website that load faster.
+This implies that sites that load slowly are most likely to be ranked lower than competitor’s website that loads faster.

 Sites that load slowly turn off users.
 Individuals are either visiting your website on their mobile devices, at workplaces, or while feeding their children.
 They’re mostly in a hurry and they want to access information as quickly as possible.
 If your site takes long to load, your customers are likely to opt for other sites that load faster.
 This is one thing that is easy to do, so make sure that you have the right hosting company for your business.

 Number four on our website checklist is domain registration information.
 The way your domain is registered influences your ranking in search engines.
 Yes, it does.
 Google considers domain registration information in its algorithm.
 This is used as a measure of business credibility.